What Causes Gray Hair?

 Many users find the Violet Ray beneficial for various skin and scalp conditions, such as reducing wrinkles, eliminating acne, fighting gray hair, eradicating dandruff, and stimulating hair growth.

 If you are able to secure some fresh amaranth leaves, applying the fresh juice of these leaves is said to be an effective home remedy.
 It also helps with growth.

-Wash hair with wheatgrass juice daily (the nutrients penetrate into follicles and stimulate growth of new pigment-producing cells.)
+Wash hair with wheatgrass juice at least once per week (the nutrients penetrate into follicles and stimulate growth of new pigment-producing cells.)

 Apply a henna conditioning pack monthly.
 Henna is an all-natural plant powder available at most health food stores, which imparts color and conditioning without the use of harsh or carcinogenic chemicals.
 Follow directions closely for gray hair.